Macharaits/Macharaits/README.md

 ## I'm a Data analyst!
 ### From Saint Petersburg, Russia
 - 🌱 I’m currently learning on the data analyst course
-- 📫 How to reach me: mail: vachamacharaic@mail.ru
+- 📫 How to reach me: mail: maria.raits@yandex.ru
                       telegram : @masharaits
                       mobile : +79313059516